Irish red ale

 Irish red ale (leann dearg), also known as red ale or Irish ale, is a style of pale ale that is brewed using a moderate amount of kilned malts and roasted barley, giving the beer its red colour.
 Its strength typically ranges from 3.8% to 4.8% alcohol by volume, although some craft varieties can be as high as 6%.

-In the United States, "Irish red" is sometimes used describe a darker amber ale or a "red" beer that is a lager with caramel colouring.
+In the United States, "Irish red" is sometimes used to describe a darker amber ale or a "red" beer that is a lager with caramel colouring.
 However, these beers are not Irish red ales.

 History

-Irish red ale originated in the city of Kilkenny in the early 1700s.
-Although ale had been brewed in the city at St. Francis Abbey since the 14th century, the origins of Irish red ale date to a brewery established by Daniel Sullivan in 1702.
-A merchant class of predominantly Catholic families were involved in brewing, distilling, malting and milling in the city in the 18th century, namely Archdeakin, Brennan, Cormick, Connell, Dullard, Hyland, Kinchella, McCreary, Meighan, Smithwick, Sullivan and Watters.
+The true origins of Irish Red Ale are unknown.
+It is said that ale has been brewed in Kilkenny city, at St. Francis Abbey, since the 14th century.
+Commercial brewing, distilling, malting and milling took place in the city in the 18th century by a merchant class of predominantly Catholic families, namely Archdeakin, Brennan, Cormick, Connell, Dullard, Hyland, Kinchella, McCreary, Meighan, Smithwick, Sullivan and Watters.
 Conditions for brewing and distilling in Kilkenny were ideal, and by 1782 there were eight distilleries in the city.
 Due to County Kilkenny's favourable climate, the city's agricultural hinterland provided abundant yields of corn, wheat and barley.
 Further, as noted by MP and brewer Richard Sullivan in 1834, the nearby Castlecomer Plateau provided brewers and distillers in the city with a plentiful supply of coal.

-The genre-defining Irish red ale is Smithwick's, which traces its lineage to 1710, with the establishment of John Smithwick's brewery at St. Francis Abbey.
-However, the venture was short-lived and the brewery was sold by the family.
+Perhaps the most well known Irish red ale is Smithwick's, which traces its lineage to 1710, with the establishment of John Smithwick's brewery at St. Francis Abbey.
+The venture was short-lived and the brewery was sold by the family.
 This was commonplace in Kilkenny at the time, as periods of political instability and sporadic famine in Ireland in the 18th and 19th centuries weighed heavily on the industry.
-John's grandson, Edmond Smithwick, re-acquired the St. Francis Abbey brewery in 1827 from the Brennans and greatly expanded its operations.
-By 1918 the Sullivan family had grown deeply indebted and were forced to sell their brewery, leaving Smithwick's as the dominant force in the market.
+John's grandson, Edmond Smithwick, acquired the St. Francis Abbey brewery in 1827 from the Brennans and greatly expanded its operations.